grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/sc.md

 ### SC-7 (5): Deny by Default — Allow by Exception

-Deny network communications traffic by default and allow network communications traffic by exception {{ insert: param, sc-07.05_odp.01 }}.
+Deny network communications traffic by default and allow network communications traffic by exception at managed interfacesand/orfor systems for which network communications traffic is denied by default and network communications traffic is allowed by exception are defined (if selected)..

 Denying by default and allowing by exception applies to inbound and outbound network communications traffic.
 A deny-all, permit-by-exception network communications traffic policy ensures that only those system connections that are essential and approved are allowed.
 Deny by default, allow by exception also applies to a system that is connected to an external system.

-network communications traffic is denied by default {{ insert: param, sc-07.05_odp.01 }};
+network communications traffic is denied by default at managed interfacesand/orfor systems for which network communications traffic is denied by default and network communications traffic is allowed by exception are defined (if selected).;

-network communications traffic is allowed by exception {{ insert: param, sc-07.05_odp.01 }}.
+network communications traffic is allowed by exception at managed interfacesand/orfor systems for which network communications traffic is denied by default and network communications traffic is allowed by exception are defined (if selected)..

 System and communications protection policy